-Perhaps you’ve seen a silvery bottle of Bols Genever sitting on a back bar or liquor store and wondered what it was.
-Perhaps you’ve heard that it’s “like gin, but different.”
-Yes and no. Long popular in The Netherlands and Belgium, genever — also known as geneva, genievre, jenever, Holland gin, or Dutch gin — is essentially a distilled malted spirit (something like an unaged Scotch) often blended with grain neutral spirit, then infused or further distilled with various herbs and spices, including a healthy amount of juniper, like gin.
+Not that you’ve been in a bar lately, but think back to the last time you were (or, you’ve almost certainly ventured out to a liquor store, that works too).
+Did you see a silvery bottle of Bols Genever on the shelf and wonder “What the heck is that?”
+Did you think it was gin or something like gin?
+Well, you’re right and wrong if you thought it was like gin.
+Popular for ages in the Netherlands and Belgium, genever (also known as geneva, genievre, jenever, Holland gin, or Dutch gin) is a distilled malted spirit (like an unaged Scotch whisky) that is often blended with grain neutral spirit, then infused or further distilled with various herbs and spices, including a healthy amount of juniper, like gin.
 It can be clear, lightly aged, or aged in oak for several years.

 It was genever that British soldiers “discovered” when fighting alongside the Dutch in the late 1500s (it served both medicinal and recreational functions, and provide the term “Dutch courage,” as it was swigged right before battle).
 This soon led to the creation of juniper-driven gin.

 Genever, though, is a different beast.
 It’s a malty, full-bodied spirit with a nutty, earthy quality.
 Fans of mezcals or smokey Islay Scotch whiskies might readily embrace the uniqueness of genever.
 For others, it can be an acquired taste — one totally worth acquiring.